ignacioSuay/spring-stream/README.md

         log.info("Receive message {}", message);
         Message<String> msg = MessageBuilder.withPayload(message).build();
         channel.output().send(msg);
-        return "Message " + message + " sent to the publishers";
+        return "Message " + message + " sent to the subscribers";
     }
 }
 [/java]

-This Rest endpoint receives a String and sends it to the queue using the OuputChannel interface declared in the previous step.
+This REST endpoint receives a String and sends it to the queue using the OuputChannel interface declared in the previous step.

 <h3>2.3.
 Set the properties</h3>